realmaster42/EverybodyEditsProtocol/README.md

 ___

 ### <a id="rm-unfavorited">"unfavorited"</a>
-Occurs when you successfully un-favorite the world.
+Occurs when you un-favorite the world.

 ### <a id="rm-unliked">"unliked"</a>
-Occurs when you successfully un-like the world.
+Occurs when you un-like the world.

 ### <a id="rm-updatemeta">"updatemeta"</a>
 Occurs when world metadata is updated.